mallapurbharat/cardano-tx-sample/multisig/multisig.md

 # Multisig transaction
-This sample tries to explain how to submit a more complex transaction where funds from a multi-sig policy script are transferred to user4. the policy stipulates that 3 users - user1, user2, user3 need to authorize the transaction for it to succeed.
+This sample tries to explain how to submit a more complex transaction where funds from a multi-sig policy script are transferred to user4. the policy stipulates that 3 users with addresses - payment1, payment2, payment3 need to authorize the transaction for it to succeed.

 Credits: [cardano-apexpool ](https://github.com/cardano-apexpool/cardano-scripts/blob/main/multi-signature-address/Readme.md)